iomete/iom-docs/docs/iomete-spark-job/jdbc-sync-job.md

 title: JDBC Sync Job
 description: IOMETE provides JDBC Sync Job to easily replicate tables from JDBC databases (MySQL, PostgreSQL, etc.) to IOMETE
 last_update:
-  date: 10/04/2022
+  date: 08/24/2023
   author: Vugar Dadalov
 ---

-___
+import FlexButton from "@site/src/components/FlexButton";
+import Img from "@site/src/components/Img";
+import { Cpu, Plus } from "@phosphor-icons/react";

+---

-**IOMETE** provides **JDBC Sync Job** to easily replicate tables from JDBC databases (MySQL, PostgreSQL, etc.) to IOMETE.
+IOMETE provides **JDBC Sync Job** to easily replicate tables from JDBC databases (MySQL, PostgreSQL, etc.) to IOMETE.
 Only you need to provide configuration properties.
 Powerful feature of job is **Sync mode**.
 You can choose a technique that how you want to move your data.
 Full load or Incremental.
 You can find more details bellow about sync mode

 ### Sync Mode